Advanced

 CLEAN_NOZZLEbecomes “Clean Nozzle” - System macros (starting with

-_) are hidden by default — use the toggle to show them - Tap any macro to execute it
+_) are hidden by default — reveal them using edit mode (below) - Tap any macro to execute it

 Macro parameters: